EdgelessPE/Edgeless/README_en.md

   <br>
 </h1>

-<h4 align="center">Powerful and Graceful Preinstallation Environment<br>Also may be the first opensource PE Project in the eastern hemisphere</h4>
+<h4 align="center">Powerful and Graceful Preinstallation Environment<br>Also may be the first partly-opensource PE Project in the eastern hemisphere</h4>

 <p align="center">
   <a href="https://home.edgeless.top">Home Page</a> •